 Kenya, Tsavo West and East National Parks – these immense reserves are where the Sheldrick Wildlife Trust orphans are eventually resettled.
 Many people who sponsor Sheldrick orphans will travel with the Trust to Tsavo to get a chance to see the older elephants.
 These parks are less developed and offer a genuine safari experience.

 Tanzania, Tarangire National Park lies just southeast of the Ngorongoro crater.
-It’s known for its picturesque baobob trees and birdlife.
-It is home to all the Big 5 animals, and as a less ‘popular’ park, is not as crowded as some of the other reserves.
+Known for its picturesque baobob trees and birdlife it is home to all the Big 5 animals, and as a less ‘popular’ park, is not as crowded as some of the other reserves.

 Rwanda and Uganda (Bwindi Impenetrable Forest National Park) are where to travel to see Mountain Gorillas.
 We have not taken any safaris in these countries, so cannot recommend areas to visit.
 Check with your travel agent if you’re hoping to see gorillas.